Louey11/ngrok/README.md

 ## Usage

-Put your app online , if it is listening on port 8080, run:
+To put your application online, assuming it's listening on port 8080, execute the following command:
 ```
 ngrok http --domain=<your-static-domain> 8080
 ```
-then grab your url it should be something like this
+You'll receive a URL similar to this:
 ```
 Forwarding   https://<your-static-domain> http://localhost:8080
 ```
-enjoy !
+Enjoy the benefits of Ngrok